rakus/extensible-maven-completion/README.md

-# Bash completion for MAVEN
+# Bash MAVEN completion

 This project provides a bash completion script for the Apache Maven build tool.

 The script is initially based on the [maven-completion from Juven Xu](https://github.com/juven/maven-bash-completion).
-A lot of stuff was added, but parts are still from Juven Xu.
+A lot of stuff were added or changed, but some parts are still from Juven Xu.

 ## Installation